-- 1. "Underlying offense" means the offense as to which the defendant was an accessory. - 2.
-The adjustment from §3B1.2 (Mitigating Role) normally would not apply because an adjustment for reduced culpability is incorporated in the base offense level.
+- 1. "Underlying offense" means the offense as to which the defendant is convicted of being an accessory.
+Apply the base offense level plus any applicable specific offense characteristics that were known, or reasonably should have been known, by the defendant; see Application Note 1 of the Commentary to \$1B1.3 (Relevant Conduct). - 2.
+The adjustment from \$3B1.2 (Mitigating Role) normally would not apply because an adjustment for reduced culpability is incorporated in the base offense level.